Celestialis1/6b6t-stats/README.md

 ## How to Credit

 If you use or modify this software, you must give appropriate credit by:
-- Mentioning the original authors (e.g., "Original project by [Your Name/Organization]").
+- Mentioning the original authors (e.g., "Original project by [Celestialis/Vanguard]").
 - Including a copy of this `README.md` and the `LICENSE` file with your distribution.
 - Clearly noting any changes you have made.